Self-Transcendence Part I

 But all he was is overworn.”

 Hmmm.
-Let’s dwell on this one for a moment.
+Let’s dwell on that one for a moment.
 Shall we?

 The common response, the one I once held myself, for years, was that we should learn from our mistakes and rise to higher things.
 Who wouldn’t want to do that?
 Well, like many important questions, it's often asked as if there is no answer.
 But of course there is.
 A very important answer.
 For instance, What’s the point of rising to higher things if you’re simply climbing to the peak of Shit Mountain?
 To get a better view of Shit Valley?